A bit of genuine nature

 |The nature trails and bird-watching towers around Finnoviken attract both children and adults.

 The Finnoviken wetland consists of a water basin and the surrounding flood meadow.
 The water basin was separated from the sea bay long ago through the building of an embankment.
 Nowadays, the shallow basin has reeds growing in it and open water surfaces, making it an ideal wetland for birds.
 The Finnoviken wetland is bordered by urban forests, and there are two streams flowing through the area: Finnobäcken and Djupsundsbäcken.
 The nutrient-rich soil and natural environment offer ideal conditions for plant life, various insects and birds.

 |There are two streams in the Finnoviken area.

 Respecting natural values

 The natural values of Finnoviken have been recognised and are taken into account in the development of the area.
-An important bird habitat, the area was designated as a nature reserve in the area’s master plan and local detailed plan and protected with regulations when the City of Espoo chose Finnoo as one of its upcoming metro centres and city districts to develop.
-A management and use plan has since been prepared for the bird habitat, which will safeguard the area’s natural values as the surrounding urban structure continues to become denser.
+An important bird habitat, the area was designated as a nature reserve in the new master plan and local detailed plan and protected with regulations when the City of Espoo chose Finnoo as one of its future metro centres and city districts to develop.
+A management and use plan has been prepared for the bird habitat, which will safeguard the area’s natural values as the surrounding urban structure continues to become denser.

 Easy to recognise by its laugh

-The wetland is also home to several threatened species, such as the Slavonian grebe, the gadwall and the norther shoveler, which are able to raise their young by the basin thanks to the black-headed gulls keeping predators at bay.
+The wetland is home to several threatened species, such as the Slavonian grebe, the gadwall and the northern shoveler, which are able to raise their young by the basin thanks to the black-headed gulls keeping predators at bay.
 The basin is also used as a nesting site by a sizeable population of common pochards, one of the fastest-declining waterfowl species in Finland.
 The second-most-common nesting bird in Finnoviken after the black-headed gull is the sedge warbler, which sings loudly among the reeds.